 1) To develop models of how the brain-environment cycle operates.

-2) To obtain empirical proof-of-concept evidence in support of the above theory.
+2) To obtain empirical experimental proof-of-concept evidence in support of the above theory.

 3) To evaluate factors that modulate how a primary neurocognitive mechanism works such as in individual differences in neural processing and cognition.

 The bulk of these studies focuses on normative human young and older adult data, with some inclusion of clinical human data where relevant.
 In addition to deepening our understanding of neural mechanisms, where practical, we also develop applications and interventions that address human neurocognitive issues.